 Content Guidelines 1.
-Return Address This is the address where someone could send a reply to your letter.
+Return Address This is your address where someone could send a reply.
 If your letter includes a letterhead with this information, either in the header (across the top of the page) or the footer (along the bottom of the page), you do not need to include it before the date.
+2. Date The date should be placed at the top, right or left justified, five lines from the op of the page or letterhead logo.
+3. Reference (Re:) Like a subject line in an e-mail, this is where you indicate what the letter is in reference to, the subject or purpose of the document.
+4. Delivery (Optional) Sometimes you want to indicate on the letter itself how it was delivered.
+This can make it clear to a third party that the letter was delivered via a specific method, such as certified mail (a legal requirement for some types of documents).
+5. Recipient Note (Optional) This is where you can indicate if the letter is personal or confidential.

-2. Date The date should be left justified and placed immediately below (or two lines below) a personal address, or two lines below a letterhead logo.
-3. Recipient Note (Optional) This is where you can indicate if the letter is personal or confidential.
-4. Inside Address This is the address of the person to whom the letter is being sent.
-5. Salutation A common salutation may be "Dear Mr. (last name)."
-But if you are unsure about titles (i.e., Mrs., Ms., Dr.) or the gender of the receiver, you may simply write the recipient's name (e.g., "Dear Cameron Rai") followed by a colon.
+Content Guidelines 6.
+Salutation A common salutation may be "Dear Mr. (full name)."
+But if you are unsure about titles (i.e., Mrs., Ms., Dr.), you may simply write the recipient's name (e.g., "Dear Cameron Rai") followed by a colon.
 A comma after the salutation is correct for personal letters, but a colon should be used in business.
-The salutation "To whom it may concern" is appropriate for letters of recommendation or other letters that are intended to be read by any and all individuals.
-If this is not the case with your letter, but you are unsure of how to address your recipient, make every effort to find out to whom the letter should be specifically addressed.
-For many, there is no sweeter sound than that of their name, and to spell it incorrectly runs the risk of alienating the reader before your letter has even been read.
-Lastly, avoid the use of impersonal salutations like "Dear Prospective Customer" if you can, as the lack of personalization can alienate a future client.